build-on-aws/content/posts/data-classification-and-storage/index.md

 By understanding these differences, we hope you now have a bit more insight and this helps you to understand data classification and select the most effective data storage solution that fits your data needs and use cases.

-To learn more about data analytics on AWS, check out the Analytics on AWS (https://aws.amazon.com/big-data/datalakes-and-analytics/?nc=sn&loc=0) page that covers all-things-data on AWS.
-Stay updated with all the releases from BuildOn AWS here (https://aws.amazon.com/developer/learning/buildon-aws-live/).
+To learn more about data analytics on AWS, check out the [Analytics on AWS](https://aws.amazon.com/big-data/datalakes-and-analytics/?nc=sn&loc=0) page that covers all-things-data on AWS.
+Stay updated with all the releases from [BuildOn AWS](https://aws.amazon.com/developer/learning/buildon-aws-live/).